nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 ## Server Code 1003

-### Description
+### CantCreateRoom

 Server tells us a new room cannot be created.

 This message only seems to be sent if you try to create a room with the same name as an existing private room.
 In other cases, such as using a room name with leading or trailing spaces, only a private message containing an error message is sent.

-### Function Names

-  - Nicotine+: CantCreateRoom

-### Data Order
+#### Data Order

   - Send
       - *No Message*